sstevens22/Interactive-Project/README.md

 >[Link to the website- Find your Fate](https://fate-readings.herokuapp.com/)

->Created by Ashley Shivver, Krista McPherson, Sheldon Stevens, & Sheila Kiprotich
+>Created by Ashley Shivvers, Krista McPherson, Sheldon Stevens, & Sheila Kiprotich

 >This project is a Full Stack MERN application that allows users to explore the world of astrology.
 Explore your fate by getting a Tarot Readings and Daily Horoscopes.